UbhiTS/ad-alexatalkingclock/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-This app was a result of my amazing wife's inability (who is a mother of 2 beautiful princesses BTW) to manage her time wisely ;).
-So this is dedicated to my wife Reena, without whom this world would not be worth my time :), no pun intended!

-This also wasn't possible without the amazing work done by the community at **[Home Assistant](https://www.home-assistant.io/)**, and of Keaton Taylor and Alan Tse on their **Alexa Media Player integration** for Home Assistant. *https://github.com/custom-components/alexa_media_player*

-Now, Alexa keeps on reminding us of the time every half hour (politely) from 7 AM to 9 PM and also courteously greets us with good morning, good afternoon, and good night & sweet dreams all without us lifting a finger.
+Amazon Alexa will keep on reminding you of the time every half hour (politely) from 7 AM to 9 PM and also courteously greet with a good morning, good afternoon, and a good night & sweet dreams all without you having to lift a finger (or speak a word).
 Sweet!

 ## Installation
 **NEEDS THE [Alexa Media Player](https://github.com/custom-components/alexa_media_player) HACS Integration from Keaton Taylor and Alan Tse**